School Improvement Plan 2020-2023

 The Manor Field Learner is encouraged, challenged and supported through an integrated, enriched approach to learning, based on real life contexts and delivered through purposeful activities.
 Where there are barriers to success, either academic, social or emotional, there is a commitment to work beyond them.
-Aspirations for and expectations of all contributors are high.
-Staff, Governors, Parents and children work together in partnership, supported by outside agencies, to achieve the best that they can.
-Participation from all is valued and there is an expectation that everyone will contribute to the team.
+Aspirations for - and expectations of - all contributors are high: Staff, Governors, Parents and children work together in partnership, supported by outside agencies, to achieve the best that they can.
+Participation from all is valued; there is an expectation that everyone will contribute to the team.
 The whole person is developed through a rights respecting ethos, underpinned by the United Nations Convention for the Rights of the Child (UNCRC).
-When people leave Manor Field, adults or children, they take with them a sense of identity and belonging and they recognise the contribution that they make to the 21st Century society.
+When people leave Manor Field - adults or children - they take with them a sense of identity and belonging, and they recognise the contribution that they make to the 21st Century society.

 We operate a three year School Improvement Plan.
 Our current priorities are:

-To improve standards in writing, we need to: develop pupils’ technical writing skills so that they apply phoneme to grapheme correspondences accurately, write effectively and enthusiastically for a purpose, meeting an audience’s specific needs, and independently edit and improve their work.
+- To improve standards in writing, we need to refine pupils’ technical writing skills so that they are: confidently able to write accurately for a range of purposes and audiences, adapting their grammar and vocabulary accordingly.